int08h/blog/content/posts/first-post.md

 +++
 draft = false
 date = "2017-02-21T17:17:39-06:00"
-title = "first post"
+title = "Obligatory first post" description = "This is the description for the article."
 +++

-The obligatory "first post" post.

 # Nearenough
 **Nearenough** is a Java client of the [Roughtime](https://roughtime.googlesource.com/roughtime)